bibainet/xhrless/README.md

 ### XHR.prototype.errorState = function(asString) ###

-Get the reason of request failure, returns the error code (e.g. this.ERR_HTTPSTATUS) or 0.
+Get the reason of request failure, returns the error code (e.g. `this.prototype.ERR_HTTPSTATUS`) or 0.
-This should be called when the response is completed (when this.xhr.readyState == XMLHttpRequest.DONE),
+This should be called when the response is completed (when `this.xhr.readyState` == `XMLHttpRequest.DONE`),
-from the handler set by this.onReady() for example.
-It always returns 0 if called from the handler set by this.onSuccess().
+from the handler set by `this.onReady()` for example.
+It always returns 0 if called from the handler set by `this.onSuccess()`.

-> See this.isStatusOK() and this.isSuccessResponse() for more.
+> See XHR.prototype.isStatusOK() and XHR.prototype.isSuccessResponse() for more.

 *@param* `{boolean}` [asString] Return the error message instead of the error code (for simplified debugging)
 *@return* `{number|string}` Error code or message

 ### XHR.prototype.loadInto = function(node, showPreloader, onError) ###

-Send request, load response result text (this.xhr.responseText) into DOM element node.
+Send request, load response result text (`this.xhr.responseText`) into DOM element node.
-This clears the response type (this.xhr.responseType) and overwrites the previously installed event handler.
+This clears the response type (`this.xhr.responseType`) and overwrites the previously installed event handler.
 If request fails then onError will be used:
 If onError is a function then the result of calling onError(this) will be used.
 If onError is not a function then its value will be used as is.